Paryagnikarana Explained: Sacred Ghee Purification That Elevates Vedic Yajna and Devotion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is paryagnikarana?
+What is the philosophical meaning of paryagnikarana?